michaelpq/michaelpq.github.io/manuals/postgresql/performance-tuning/index.markdown

 ### 6. Analyze

 Analyze collects statistics on the data to help the planner choose a good plan.
 This is done automatically as a part of autovacuum.
 You should always do it manually after substantial database changes (loads, etc.), and also do it as part of any VACUUM process done manually.

+### 7. I/O scheduler

+The Linux kernel comes up with a set of scheduler that can be used to alleviate the I/O behavior on disks and partitions.

+  * noop, fine with SSDs, but can kill local disks on no-reordering of writes.
+Has more effects for sequential I/O writes like WAL flush by having pg_xlog on a different partition for example.
+  * deadline, great for Postgres but interactive workloads are impacted by it.
+  * cfq, a good balance for everything, and it is the default on Linux.

+It is usually better to stick with the default scheduler except when trying to solve a specific issue, also everything else than cfq would perform badly on non-enterprise class storages (SAN).